SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/01-searching/02-sequential-search.md

     }
 }
 ```
 In the main method, we create an example array **Array** and specify the **searchItem as 9**.
 We call the sequentialSearch method with these arguments and store the result in the result variable.
-Finally, we check the value of result and print appropriate messages based on whether the item was found or not.

 - Implementing the Sequential Search algorithm in Java for a linked list:
 ```java